Understand the impact of the Ukraine conflict from a cross-sector perspective with the Global Data Executive Briefing

-The project is being carried out as part of the Russian Government’s long-term federal target programme (FTP), which entails making nuclear electricity account for 25% to 30% of the country’s total electricity supply by 2030, with further increases to reach 45% to 50% by 2050 and 70% to 80% by end of the century.
+The NNPPII project is being implemented as part of the Russian Government’s long-term federal target programme (FTP) to make nuclear electricity account for 25% to 30% of the country’s total electricity supply by 2030, 45% to 50% by 2050, and 70% to 80% by end of the century.
 The current share of nuclear power in Russia’s total electricity supply is about 20%.